PhysChemUniDue/single-atom-diffusion/README.md

 # single-atom-diffusion
- The Brownian motion (random walk) of an silver adatom on a Ag(111) surface
+ The Brownian motion (random walk) of a silver adatom on a Ag(111) surface